 Principle25: Peace, development and environmental protection are inter-depended and indivisible.

-Principle 26: State shall resolve all the their environmental dispute peacefully and by appropriate means in accordance withthe charter of the United Nation.
+Principle 26: State shall resolve all the their environmental dispute peacefully and by appropriate means in accordance with

 Principle 27: States and people shall corporate in good faith and in the spirit of partnership in the fulfilment of the principal about it in the declaration and in the further development of international law in the field of sustainable development.